 Since starting Feline Hyperthyroid Treatment Center, P.S. in 1992, we have achieved a 98.5% “cure” after a single injection and a 99.8% “cure” after a second injection.
-Cats requiring a second injection were retreated at no charge* unless a carcinoma existed.
 Less than 0.25% of the cats treated required supplementation for hypothyroidism.

 Side effects in cats are so rare that we always look for something else as a cause if cats are ill after treatment.
 We must remember we are dealing with a geriatric population that may have any number of potential underlying problems.
 So, if your cat is ill after returning home, this is atypical.
 Always see your veterinarian and tell them to look for something else.
 If nothing else can be found, then we can consider an unusual reaction to the treatment.
 Our concern is when owners assume their cat is reacting normally if they’re not eating, active, etc. and don’t see their veterinarian.
 Many of these old cats are too fragile to not eat or drink for a couple days.